nicpittman/tropical_pacific_carbon_export/readme.md

     processed/indexes/el_nino_events.csv
     processed/indexes/la_nina_events.csv

-After you have installed the dependencies, downloaded SST and Landschutzer CO2, you should be able to run:
+After you have installed the dependencies, downloaded SST and Landschutzer CO2, in Terminal, you should be able to run:

 ```
 python 9a ...
+python 9b ...
+python 9c ...
+python 9e ...
+python 9f ...
 ```

 Note, Figure 4/D uses basemap, a depreciated package.
-A rough version of this figure is provided using cartopy but is not publication quality, so I recommend using the basemap version.
+A rough version of this figure is provided using cartopy but is not publication quality, so I recommend using the basemap version if possible.

 ### To reprocess entire pipeline:

 The entire the pipeline is provided for reproducible research, however is provided as is.
 I have tried to make the flow as streamlined as possible but it is likely that there will be unique problems on different systems.
 Note, Script 1 takes a long time to download 30gb of NPP data.
 Scripts 3-6 can be run (in order) at the same time as script 1.
 Script 7a and b (parallelised version), combines everything and takes a long time to process (6 hours per mooring, or ~6 hours x 6 cores total for 7b)- so warning here.

 Two dataset types are produced.
 Firstly, 6 Moorings at 110W, 125W, 140W, 155W, 170W, 165E provide in-situ temperature, windspeed, thermocline depth, pCO2 in water and atmosphere among other variables.
 These have been compiled with different NPP products and algorithms, SST and different CO2 flux products.
 This data used in the paper uses a 1 degree, 1 month resolution, however products for all, daily and weekly are also produced throughout this process.